pivotal/docs-tas-adapter/install-prerequisites.md

 ----

-This beta version requires the latest release of the v8 version of the Cloud Foundry command-line interface (cf CLI).
+Usage of the Application Service Adapter requires v8.1.0 or later of the Cloud Foundry command-line interface (cf CLI).
 For more information, see the [cf CLI repository](https://github.com/cloudfoundry/cli) on GitHub.

 To install the Application Service Adapter, you need:

 * Admin access to a Kubernetes cluster.
 See [Kubernetes cluster requirements](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.4/tap/GUID-install-general.html#kubernetes-cluster-requirements-2) in _Installing Part I: Prerequisites, EULA, and CLI_.
    > **Note:** There is a known issue with Kubernetes v1.22 and Tanzu Build Service with kpack.
 Avoid Kubernetes v1.22.x until a fix is released.
-To deploy a Tanzu Community Edition workload cluster with a different Kubernetes version, see [Deploy Tanzu Kubernetes Clusters with Different Kubernetes Versions](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-tanzu-k8s-clusters-k8s-versions.html).
+To deploy a Tanzu Kubernetes Grid workload cluster with a different Kubernetes version, see [Deploy Tanzu Kubernetes Clusters with Different Kubernetes Versions](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-tanzu-k8s-clusters-k8s-versions.html).

 * A container image registry.
 See [Tanzu Network and container image registry requirements](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.4/tap/GUID-install-general.html#tanzu-network-and-container-image-registry-requirements-1) in _Installing Part I: Prerequisites, EULA, and CLI_.